tiagofreres/blog/_posts/analytics.md

 Analytics handler should be able to identify which TagID belongs to the emmited event.

+- Using [`EventTarget`](https://developer.mozilla.org/en/docs/Web/API/EventTarget), received by analytics handler, identify which TagID it belongs.

 ##How to discover variable properties and dynamic values